ashleybostrom/password-gen/README.md

 ## Random Password Generator
 This application serves employees so they are able to generate random passwords based on chosen criteria.
 This app runs in the browser and features dynamically updated HTML & CSS powered by JavaScript.
-It is easy to use, with a clean and clear User Interface that is responsive and adapts to multiple screen sizes.
+It is easy to use, with a clean and clear user interface that is responsive and adapts to multiple screen sizes.

 The password CAN include special characters.
 If you're unfamiliar with special characters,